remult/remult/docs/guide/setup-angular.md

 [] reconsider separating the setup code - to something the user can extract from a github template - and only worry about the setup if they want to.

-[] document the constructor parameters of column
+[] document the constructor parameters of field

 [] verifyStructureOfAllEntities better name (should include the word schema)